Jully-xiaoman/FAMED/README.md

 ## Overview

-This repository contains code necessary to run the **MELORA** model.
+This repository contains code necessary to run the **FAMED** model.

-MELORA is an end-to-end medication recommendation framework that explicitly models patient temporal health states at multiple time scales.
+FAMED is an end-to-end medication recommendation framework that explicitly models patient temporal health states at multiple time scales.
 It integrates long-term stable health conditions and short-term transient clinical changes through a time–frequency decomposition and adaptive fusion mechanism.

 Longitudinal patient history information and drug–drug interaction (DDI) knowledge are jointly leveraged to provide accurate, safe, and personalized medication combination recommendations.

-MELORA is evaluated on real-world clinical datasets **MIMIC-III** and **MIMIC-IV**, where it consistently outperforms state-of-the-art medication recommendation models across multiple effectiveness metrics, while maintaining competitive or lower DDI rates.
+FAMED is evaluated on real-world clinical datasets **MIMIC-III** and **MIMIC-IV**, where it consistently outperforms state-of-the-art medication recommendation models across multiple effectiveness metrics, while maintaining competitive or lower DDI rates.

 ## Requirements